keylimesoda/MaddenAmp/readme.txt

 4. FIXED ISSUES
 ===============
+* Fixed issue where moving a player to a different team didnt remove him from his old teams depth chart

+* Fixed issue where moving a player to a different team didn't also move his injuries

 * Fixed loading of 2004 franchise files (though team captains and changing user controlled teams are not available )